-In extreme or emergency circumstances, any officer of the University at the vice president or higher level may immediately suspend a student from access to College premises, activities or electronic sites pending disciplinary action.
+In extreme or emergency circumstances, any officer of the University at the vice president or higher level may immediately suspend a student from access to University premises, activities or electronic sites pending disciplinary action.
 Such action will be reported to the provost and vice president.

 If a hearing is requested, such hearing will be convened at Thomas Edison State University, Trenton, N.J., within 21 business days after the request is received by the University.
 Students unable to travel to Trenton may attend the hearing telephonically via conference call.
 In these circumstances, every effort will be made to adhere as closely as possible to the procedures further outlined in this section.

 - The student shall have the opportunity to testify and present evidence and witnesses.
 A list of witnesses and a copy of documents to be presented at the hearing must be submitted to the University at least seven days prior to the hearing.

 - The student may have a nonparticipating advisor present for the proceedings.

 - The committee shall hear and question witnesses.

 - The student may suggest questions for witnesses to the committee.

 - The hearing will be audio recorded.
 All records and/or audio recordings of the hearing will be kept in the custody of the University.
 Records or recordings may not be reproduced without the specific authorization of the president of Thomas Edison State University.

 - All expenses incurred by the student and any witness will be borne by the student.

 - If a student (with notice) does not appear at the hearing, the committee shall decide whether to proceed in the student’s absence.